acallejasp/fdsw-github/site/content/docs/5.3/getting-started/download.md

 **If the SRI hashes differ for a given file, you shouldn't use the files from that CDN, because it means that the file was modified by someone else.**
 {{< /callout >}}

-Note that you should compare same length hashes, e.g. `sha384` with `sha384`, otherwise it's expected for them to be different.
+Note that you should compare same length hashes, e.g. `sha384` with `sha384`, otherwise it's experienciaected for them to be different.
 As such, you can use an online tool like [SRI Hash Generator](https://www.srihash.org/) to make sure that the hashes are the same for a given file.
 Alternatively, assuming you have OpenSSL installed, you can achieve the same from the CLI, for example: